 Is There Really a Choice?

 The ending is less than satisfying and frankly quite anti-climatic after all this build up, but that's a closer reflection of the reality of life.
-The last choice is really the only one that matters since the other choices basically don't affect the story whatsoever and merely tweaks the dialogue in some interactions — a point that really weakens the game despite the extremely relevant story and unique concept that makes it worth playing.
+The last choice is really the only one that matters since the other choices don't affect the story whatsoever and merely tweak the dialogue in some interactions.
+This is a point that really weakens the game in spite of its extremely relevant story and unique concept that makes it worth playing.

 Warning: ending outcome spoilers in this section.
 To skip, scroll ahead to the next section.

 In the end, you are able to choose between four paths that you've had a chance to thoroughly glimpse while navigating life as Evelyn.

 You can continue your career in tech by rejoining the Eliza mission or by joining a new startup.
 Another option is to be somewhere outside the heart of the industry, but still within a tech office, where you could continue piloting Eliza while earning a psychology degree to become a true therapist.
 However, if you want to completely fall off the radar, a former coworker and close friend offers you a chance to pursue a new passion for music.

 It feels as if there should be more of a choice than either being absorbed by the system again and working on producing more tech or feigning ignorance and doing something else while you know tech executives continue to tighten their grasp on the world.

 However, this is pretty close to the truth of our society.
 We can't expect Evelyn to change the world as she knows it with her last choice and dismantle the system thriving on the presence of high technology her world is so heavily reliant on.
 She can only take small steps to either lead it in the right direction, help people who are affected, or ignore it altogether — the same kind of choice we all make every day.